 Determine your goals.
 This could be anything from brand awareness to reputation management, to increased product purchases.
 Outline the types of campaigns you want to create and the steps to take to reach your goals.

-Creating a strategy puts everyone on the same page in terms of PR campaign tactics and decision-making.
+Creating a strategy puts everyone on the same page in terms of the best PR campaign tactics and decision-making.

 2. Be Prepared